DatabricksFactory/databricks-migration/steps/retail_org_e2e_steps.md

+## End to End process for retail org

 1. In steps 2-12, we connect our storage accounts to our Databricks workspace.
 Refer [this document](https://github.com/DatabricksFactory/databricks-migration/blob/dev/steps/access_storage_with_AAD.md) for detailed instructions.
 2. Create a new **App Registration**.
 3. Make a note of *Client ID* and *Directory ID* for future reference.